 CIT is seeking to help facilitate and boost the attractiveness of multimodal traffic.
-Ways of doing this include door-todoor contracts of carriage for rail and maritime transport, standardised solutions for rail-sea cooperation, and boilerplate contracts for rail-air passenger transport.
+Ways of doing this include door-to-door contracts of carriage for rail and maritime transport, standardised solutions for rail-sea cooperation, and boiler-plate contracts for rail-air passenger transport.
 In 2019, CIT's scope of enquiry also encompassed closer cooperation in freight between railways and inland waterways.
 And in 2019, a single CIM/SMGS consignment note was used for the first time for a multimodal rail-sea movement from China to Western Europe.

-China - Europe by rail Source: Eurostat, Maritime ports freight and passenger statistics, March 2018
+China - Europe by rail One third the time taken by sea, at one fifth the cost of air freight Source: Eurostat, Maritime ports freight and passenger statistics, March 2018